Saxamos/Saxamos.github.io/_drafts/improve-spacy-s-ner-performance-through-uncertainty.md

 ---
 layout: post
 title:  Improve spaCy's NER performance through uncertainty
 date:   2020-05-08
-description: Focus on confidence to improve performance of a NLP model
-img: 2020-05-08/model_confidence.png
+image:  /assets/img/2020-05-08/model_confidence.png
 tags:   [Uncertainty, NER, spaCy, Probability]
 ---

 I have been trying to fetch information from text documents.
 In some case the use of regex was enough to